 “Imagine a health insurance company who decides to run a contest to predict breast cancer and publishes a de-identified dataset of 1000 people, 1% of their 100,000 insureds in California, including people’s birth date, gender, ZIP code, and breast cancer diagnosis.
 John Doe’s employer downloads the dataset and finds one (and only one) record matching Doe’s information: male living in Berkeley, CA (94720), born on January 2nd 1968, and diagnosed with breast cancer (self-disclosed by John Doe).
 This record also contains the details of his recent (failed) stage IV treatments.
 When contacted, the insurance company argues that matching does not equal re-identification: the record could belong to 1 of the 99,000 other people they insure or, if the employer does not know whether Doe is insured by this company or not, to anyone else of the 39.5M people living in California.”

 Even when everything is anonymised, malicious actors can figure out identities.
 Each data footprint is quite unique.
+And anonymised information does little to blur it.

 This Nature article portends that not only is it often easy to re-identify individuals from anonymised data, but that the uniqueness of our digital footprints will only increase.
 This uniqueness makes anonymisation nearly impossible.
 Add to this that machine learning models are only getting more accurate, even when trained on only one percent of a population the size of the U.S.